XRPLWin/XRPL-LedgerTime/README.md

 ## Why?

 There is no available XRPL API method to extract exact time of ledger.
-Say you wan't to query list of account transactions between Jan 1, 2022 08:00:00 and 12:00:00.
+Say you want to query list of account transactions between Jan 1, 2022 08:00:00 and 12:00:00.
 For that query you need to provide in `account_tx` method `ledger_index_min` and `ledger_index_max`.

 You can lookup local pre-synced database to get required ledger indexes and add them to query.